-Home' Partners : Partners June 2010 Contents PARTNER COUNTRY
+Home' Partners : Partners: Connecting policies with farmer benefits Contents PARTNER COUNTRY

 PROJECT: Smallholder Agribusiness Development

 CONTACT: David Shearer, ACIAR Agribusiness

 also water-use efficiency, which is important

 because irrigation water is limited once the rice

 harvest is over.
 Peanuts are grown in rotation

 with rice and give farmers an extra crop that